buda-base/ao-filedb-tools/README.md

 |median_nb_chr_per_page | the average number of characters in a page |pypdf.PdfFileReader|                | .numPages       |
 |median_nb_images_per_page | the average number of images per page      |pypdf.PdfFileReader|                | .numPages       |
 |recorded_date | the timestamp recorded in the meetadata    | pypdf.PdfFileReader| .document_info | ["/CreationDate"] |

+## Development
+### Packaging
+Packaging uses the `python -m build` environment, now that `setuptools` is deprecated.
+This uses `pyproject.toml` integrated with the `poetry` dependency management program.
+In IDE's, you create a local `poetry` environment, not a `venv`.
+This means you have to have `poetry` already installed on your system.